bautrey37/XMG-Fusion-15-Review/README.md

 - graphics card is unknown
 - sound stops playing after playing the game awhile.

-I suspect, that the game is not switching the laptop to use hte dedicated GPU and is instead using the integrated Intel GPU, which can be the cause for hte bad graphics performance.
+I suspect, that the game is not switching the laptop to use the dedicated GPU and is instead using the integrated Intel GPU, which can be the cause for hte bad graphics performance.

 ### Civilization V